istio/istio.io/content/docs/tasks/telemetry/kiali/index.md

 The Kiali Public API is built on top of Prometheus queries and depends on the standard Istio metric configuration.
 It also makes Kubernetes API calls to obtain additional details about your services.
-For the best experience using Kiali, you should use the metadata labels `app` and `version` on your application components (the Bookinfo sample application follows this convention).
+For the best experience using Kiali, use the metadata labels `app` and `version` on your application components.
+As a template, the Bookinfo sample application follows this convention.

 ## Cleanup

-If you are not planning to explore any follow-on tasks, remove the Bookinfo sample application and Kiali.
+If you are not planning any follow-up tasks, remove the Bookinfo sample application and Kiali from your cluster.

-To remove the Bookinfo application, refer to the [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup) instructions.
+1. To remove the Bookinfo application, refer to the [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup) instructions.

-To remove Kiali from a Kubernetes environment, remove all components with the `app=kiali` label:
+1. To remove Kiali from a Kubernetes environment, remove all components with the `app=kiali` label:

 {{< text bash >}}
 $ kubectl delete all,secrets,sa,configmaps,deployments,ingresses,clusterroles,clusterrolebindings,virtualservices,destinationrules --selector=app=kiali -n istio-system